7 competitive benchmarking tactics to measure your social media performance

 The solution is to schedule social media reports to be delivered to your email at a frequency of your choosing.
 This will drop regular social media insights right into your inbox, no manual labor required.

 With Sociality.io, you can visualize your competitors’ data all in one place and extract detailed reports in minutes.
-Using a competitor benchmarking analysis template means you can benchmark based on data and sniff out your competitors’ top content.
+Using a competitor benchmarking analysis tactic means you can benchmark based on data and sniff out your competitors’ top content.

 There you go: All the competitor insights you need, but with a shorter to-do list.